-Did you know that 45 minutes of weeding can burn almost as many calories as 30 minutes of high-impact aerobics?
+Did you know that 45 minutes of weeding is the cardio equivalent to 30 minutes of high-impact aerobics?
 In fact, gardening can help you reduce pain, improve mental health and even protect your home.
 If you’ve been thinking about picking up a new hobby, there are plenty of reasons to try gardening and plenty of ways to get your hands in the dirt.
 Best of all, this spring is the perfect time to get started.
 Here are some of the great benefits of this hobby, as well as ways to try out gardening for beginners.

 Physical Health Benefits of Gardening